Contains the active ingredient diazepam (dye-AZ-e-pam)

 Continue taking your medicine for as long as your doctor tells you.

-Usually, diazepam should be taken fo
+Usually, diazepam should be taken for short

 periods only (for example, for 2 to 4 weeks).
 Continuous long-term use is not recommended unless advised by your doctor.
 Dependence may develop from using benzodiazepines such as diazepam.